 In California, over 700 people are arrested daily for drug crimes.
 Both drug felonies and misdemeanors can have serious long-term consequences.
 In drug crime cases, California prosecutors tend to take an aggressive approach.
-If you are facing drug crime charges in Santa Barbara,it is imperative that you consult with a Santa Barbara drug crime lawyer.
+If you are facing drug crime charges, it is imperative that you consult with a Santa Barbara drug crime lawyer.
 A skilled criminal defense attorney can help you minimize your penalties and potentially clear your name of all charges.
-Below is some valuable information about drug laws and crimes in Santa Barbara.
+The Aron Law Firm wants you to understand your options and the importance of hiring a dedicated criminal defense attorney with a stellar track record of success fighting for his clients.

 California Drug Schedules